TABLE OF CONTENTS

 9.1.3.
 If you need any additional information regarding the deposit please refer to section 19 below (‘Must I pay a deposit before picking up the Vehicle?’) or contact us by phone on 0871 384 9945 (calls will cost 8 pence per-minute plus your phone company's access charge)and we’ll try to answer any questions you may have.

 We may charge you for various services that we will carry out as a result of incidents that may occur during the Hire Period and/or how you used the Vehicle.
-The cost of these administration charges and fees (inclusive of VAT) are listed in the Tariff Guide that is included in the document attached to your confirmation email and/or which is provided to you when you pick up the Vehicle.
-Such charges and fees include, but are not limited to, the following:
+These charges (inclusive of VAT) are listed in the Tariff Guide that is included in the document attached to your confirmation email and/or which is provided to you when you pick up the Vehicle.
+Such charges include, but are not limited to, the following:

 9.2.1.
 Relating to Fines and Penalties

-- You are responsible for and will pay all costs arising from:
+- You are responsible for and will pay all charges arising from: